bloxit-devs/.github/profile/README.md

 This is your place to call home.
 This is Blox-it.

 ## I'd like to start programming in Luau.
 Where do I start?
-You may check the following websites.
+You may check the following resources.

 ###### Information regarding developing on Roblox
 [Roblox Developers Website](https://developer.roblox.com)